LudovicARHIMAN/Packer-Templates/README.md

 # Packer-Templates

-A Repository to store and share my packer tempaltes for my ProxmoxVE server.
+A Repository to store and share my packer templates for my ProxmoxVE server.

 ## credentials.pkr.hcl

-Do not forget to create a credential file so packer will be able connect to your ProxmoxVE
+Do not forget to create a credential file at the project root directory so packer will be able connect to your ProxmoxVE

 ```hcl